guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

     This tutorial uses Cloud ML to train models, which will incur changes to your Google Cloud account.
-While these charges will be nominal (under $5) if you're concerned about the cost of training in Cloud ML, you may skip any of the `cloudml` operations below.
+While these charges will be nominal (under $5) if you're concerned about the cost of training in Cloud ML, feel free to skip any of the `cloudml` operations below.

 ## Requirements